 Pirates Landing is in the heart of Camberley town centre, part of the Atrium complex.
-This makes it a perfect location for transport links – and the main town centre car park is in the same building.
-The outside of Pirates Landing is really welcoming and the whole of Pirates Landing has been created to give a pirate feel – from the flags and jolly roger logos everywhere to the pirate ship party area and barrels dotted around.
+This makes it a perfect location for transport links.
+The main town centre car park is also in the same building.
+The outside of the centre is really welcoming and the whole of Pirates Landing has been created to give a pirate feel.
+There are flags and jolly roger logos everywhere and the pirate ship party area and barrels dotted around.

-We went to Pirates Landing on a weekday afternoon and it’s good to know that off peak pricing finishes at 3:30pm – so if you arrive a few minutes before that you can visit for the rest of the afternoon at a reduced cost.
-I was pleased to see there’s no charge for adults – something that really grates on me at other soft play centres – it’s not like children can visit by themselves.
+We went to Pirates Landing on a weekday afternoon.
+It’s good to know that off peak pricing finishes at 3:30pm.
+So if you arrive a few minutes before that you can visit for the rest of the afternoon at a reduced cost.
+I was pleased to see there’s no charge for adults.
+This is something that really grates on me at other soft play centres.
+It’s not like children can visit by themselves.

-Pirates Landing has two play frames, a main one and a smaller one for younger children which are so much fun for children.
+There are two play frames.
+There’s a main one and a smaller one for younger children which are so much fun for children.
 The small one incorporates a play structure to climb through but then lots of low level toys to play with.

 The large frame is a great size – even at peak times.
 It has different routes to climb up, slides at different points, a ball pit and even monkey bars.
 LP and Little Man would happily stay in there all day.

-As well as the soft play facilities Pirates Landing has a really nice cafe, with a lunch box option for the kids, and plenty of space for parents to sit and relax.
+As well as the soft play facilities there is a really nice cafe.
+It has lunch box option for the kids, and plenty of space for parents to sit and relax.
 There’s wifi (which is music to my ears as a blogger) and the whole place is so clean and fresh.

-Pirates Landing have a big pirate ship that they use for children’s parties – having the party meal and celebration in the pirate ship as well as having time to play in the big frame too.
-Pirates Landing is just what we were hoping that the Magic Castle would turn into – a hub of the town centre that the whole family can enjoy.
+Pirates Landing have a big pirate ship that they use for children’s parties.
+This is where the party meal and celebration would be.
+Plus they would have time to play in the big frame too.
+Pirates Landing is just what we were hoping that the Magic Castle would turn into.
+It’s a hub of the town centre that the whole family can enjoy.

-It’s somewhere I will happily take the children at the weekend or in school holidays, knowing they’ll have a great time and I can sit and work for a few hours.
-There’s music playing in the background, the sound of children enjoying themselves and the whole place is a safe and secure environment for children to just have as much fun as possible.
+It’s somewhere I will happily take the children at the weekend or in school holidays.
+I know they’ll have a great time and I can sit and work for a few hours.
+There’s music playing in the background and the sound of children enjoying themselves.
+The whole place is a safe and secure environment for children to just have as much fun as possible.

-I’m so pleased Pirates Landing opened and I know it’s somewhere we’ll be visiting regularly – especially as an after school treat.
-If you’re local to the area then definitely check out Pirates Landing – it really is a lovely soft play and I feel so lucky to have it on my doorstep.
+I’m so pleased Pirates Landing opened.
+I know it’s somewhere we’ll be visiting regularly – especially as an after school treat.
+If you’re local to the area then definitely check out Pirates Landing.
+It really is a lovely soft play and I feel so lucky to have it on my doorstep.